How did the Candy Montgomery trial unfold? Probably not the way you would have imagined.

 What happened during the Candy Montgomery trial?

-After Betty Gore's husband Allan Gore (played by Pablo Schreiber in the series) admitted to having a months-long extramarital affair with family friend Candy Montgomery (Jessica Biel), Candy was arrested and charged with killing Betty Gore (Melanie Lynskey), stabbing her with an ax 41 times following a confrontation between the two women on June 13, 1980 in Wylie, Texas.
+After Betty Gore's husband Allan Gore admitted to having a months-long extramarital affair with family friend Candy Montgomery, she was arrested and charged with killing Betty Gore, stabbing her with an ax 41 times following a confrontation between the two women on June 13, 1980, in Wylie, Texas.

 The trial began in October 1980, during which Montgomery pleaded that she had killed Gore out of self-defense.
 According to an archived newspaper article released at the time of the trial, Montgomery's attorney Don Crowder said "Mrs. Montgomery had to defend herself with deadly force when, after being struck twice with the ax by Mrs. Gore and then gaining control of the weapon, the heavier and larger Mrs. Gore refused to let Mrs. Montgomery go."